-7. EXPOSURE RECKONING
+8 EXPOSURE RECKONING

-7.1 Aperture "suggestions"
+8.1 Aperture "suggestions"

 Of course, at the time "home movies" became practical, there were not exposure meters that were practical for use by amateur photographers.
-Instead, exposure reckoning (in most cases, choice of an aperture to use for a shot) was done by way of empirical guidelines, generally working from descriptions of the lighting conditions ("full sunlight").
+Instead, exposure reckoning (in most cases, choice of an aperture to use for a shot) was done by way of empirical guidelines, generally working from descriptions of the lighting conditions ("direct sunlight", "deep shade", etc.).

-Of course the underlying "exposure equation" also takes into account the sensitivity of the film and the exposure time ("shutter speed").
+Of course the underlying "exposure equation" also must take into account the sensitivity of the film and the exposure time ("shutter speed").
 But most operation was with a nominal frame rate of 16 fr/s, which inevitably lead to a fairly consistent exposure time, perhaps 1/30-1/35 second.
 And at first there was only one kind of film used in this arena.
 So the presentation of the "guidance" came down to a simple list of descriptions of lighting conditions with a recommended aperture for each.

-Figure 15.
+Figure 20.
 Aperture indicating plate (Ciné-Kodak Model B)

 In addition to this being covered in often excruciating detail in the manual, starting with the Ciné-Kodak Model B, the Ciné-Kodak cameras had indication plates for the aperture settings that actually included, for each aperture, a description of the lighting situation for which that aperture would probably be suitable.
-In figure 15, we see one of these (from our 1927 Ciné-Kodak Model B).
+In Figure 20, we see one of these (from our 1927 Ciné-Kodak Model B).